Assembly line worker integration and balancing problem: Experimental study

-The ``very large'' instances proposed by \cite{otto13salpbgen} are much complex to be solved exactly by CPLEX.
+In this section, we present results of the CIH taking into account the largest instances of the ALWIBP benchmark.
+Also, we validate our method by comparing it with a more straightforward substitution heuristic.

+CPLEX fails in obtaining solutions for the ``very large'' instances described earlier.
 Although these instances are more theoretical than practical, computational experiments with this scenario are important in order to put the scalability of the solving methods to proof.
-Thus, we highlight the ability of the CIH to solve problems of this dimension in a very reasonable computational times (3 min on average), as shown in Table \ref{tab:heuristic_cih_very_large_inst}.
-Additionally in 21\% of the instances, the number of stations of a conventional assembly line did not change with the insertion of disabled workers.
+Thus, we highlight the ability of the CIH to solve problems of these dimensions in a reasonable computational times (3 min on average), as shown in Table \ref{tab:heuristic_cih_very_large_inst}.
+Additionally it is remarkable that in 21\% of the instances, the number of stations of a conventional assembly line did not change with the insertion of disabled workers.

+In order to study the effectiveness of our algorithm in comparison to more straightforward strategies, we have implemented a simple substitution heuristic (denoted by SH) and evaluated the obtained results.
+The idea behind the SH is simply to substitute conventional workers for disabled ones, maintaining the task assignments.
+Our goal with this experiment is to show that simple strategies such as this one, which lack the ability to perform more structural changes in the line structure are ineffective.
+The SH works as follows: given a SALBP-1 solution the algorithm searches for the most suitable stations in which to insert the disabled workers without changing task assignment and respecting cycle time and task/worker feasibilities constraints.
+Algorithm \ref{alg:sh} presents the pseudo-code of this heuristic.
+Note that the \textit{LD} formulation, modelled by equations (\ref{eq:ld1})-(\ref{eq:ld7}), is part of the kernel of the SH.